 Sadly, many experience symptoms lasting months, sometimes years, while other user’s symptoms end up being permanent.
 Combined with the numerous cases where the medication caused death, that’s plenty of information for me to justify steering clear of Bactrim.

-Maybe it’s just me and my limited exposure to certain medications, but until now, I don’t remember ever having negative side effects from an antibiotic.
+Maybe it’s just me, but until now, I don’t remember ever having negative side effects from an antibiotic.

 Lesson learned though.
-From here on out, if I’m prescribed an unfamiliar drug, you bet your sweet lil booty I’ll be asking about any poopy side effects that might come along with it.
+From here on out, if I’m prescribed an unfamiliar drug, you bet your sweet butt I’ll be asking about any poopy side effects that might come along with it.

 What about you?
-Have you, or someone you know, ever gone through some sucky side effects from Bactrim or another antibiotic?
+Have you, or someone you know, ever experienced some sucky side effects of Bactrim or another antibiotic?
 I’d love for you to share down in the comments section.

 Also, if you enjoyed this post, I’d be extremely grateful if you’d share it with others so they can learn more about the wide ranging side effects of Bactrim, and know to steer clear of the antibiotic.

 Sign up for FREE and receive Hungry Beastling updates via email!
 Click here!